OajMeredith23/launch-pad/README.md

-A front-end development starter kit, bringing Jekyll, SASS, BrowserSynch, Babel and CSSO together in 1 gulp build task.
+A front-end development starter kit, bringing Jekyll, SASS, BrowserSync, Babel, imagemin and CSSO together in 1 gulp build task.

 This is strongly based on [ShakyShanes'](https://github.com/shakyShane/jekyll-gulp-sass-browser-sync) starter kit, any similarities are **not** a coincidence and credit for those areas where these environments are similar goes to him.